 When business prospects are positive, the innovation-focused sales manager will roll out a new CRM solution, train the entire sales staff, or create a lavish incentive plan.
 In other words, cash in the pocket fuels the motivation for innovation.
 Unfortunately, these managers mistake innovation for improvement.
 In today’s challenging economic environment, ongoing improvement may be a more desirable alternative.

-Fifth, commit yourself to never-ending improvement.
+Sales Improvement Effort Five: Commit yourself to never-ending improvement.

 Get the latest sales leadership insight, strategies, and best practices delivered weekly to your inbox.Sign up NOW →